Hiring International Scholars & Employees

 - If the student employee needs information about applying for the SSN, they should review the Social Security section of the International Center website.

 FOR J-1 STUDENTS ONLY: Complete an On-Campus Authorization Request

 - A student in J-1 visa status with a UCI DS-2019 Form must receive approval from the International Center for on-campus employment.

 - A student must submit the J-1 Student On-Campus Employment Authorization Request form to the International Center.

 - The International Center will update the SEVIS record as required by the U.S. Department of State.

 - The student will receive an email from the International Center acknowledging that his/her employment has been approved.

-If you have questions about eligilibty for employment for an F-1 or J-1 student, please send to firstname.lastname@example.org.
+Questions about eligibility for employment for an F-1 or J-1 student, contact us at firstname.lastname@example.org.

-Questions about hiriing paperwork, including tax forms, I-9, etc. should be referred to your department HR represenative.
+Questions about hiring paperwork, including tax forms, I-9, etc. should be referred to your department HR representative.